exbotanical/connective-tissue/README.md

 <br><a name="new_CircularSinglyLinkedList_new"></a>

 ## new CircularSinglyLinkedList()
-> Implements a circular singular (linear) linked list
+> Implements a circular singly (linear) linked list

 <br><a name="CircularSinglyLinkedList+head"></a>